The Untold Truth Of Taylor Swift

 Little-known roles with Taylor Swift as an actor

-More than just a world-famous singer, Taylor Swift has tried her hand in acting throughout her career.
+More than just a world-famous singer, Taylor Swift has tried some acting.
 One of her most high-profile roles arrived in the 2019 movie adaptation of the musical "Cats."
 The film was a disaster at the box office — and this even after the CGI that turned Swift and her co-stars into human-cat hybrid characters was fixed and the film was re-released in theaters.

 Behind Taylor Swift and Scooter Braun's feud